top of page

 Back to the journey !

 Once you've driven aboard, it's just a 35-minute journey!
 That's plenty of time to hop out of your car and stretch your legs.
 Best of all, your dog stays right with you the entire time!
+Simply unhook the car safety tether and snap on a lead.

 We found it a completely hassle-free way to travel to France.

-The return leg works in the same way with the staff at Calais checking -
+The return leg works in the same way, with the staff at Calais checking -

 • your dog's microchip